It’s totally reasonable to have assumed that once you moved past your teenage years, you also closed the door on your acne years.

 Adulthood, it turns out, isn’t some magical turning point for your skin.
 You may get a few years of reprieve, but as sure as the sun rises, you’ll find yourself once again standing in front of the bathroom mirror, examining some weird subcutaneous bulge, likely around your chin, thinking, “. . . the hell?”

-Adult acne has become so common, in fact, that a New York Times story reported it has reached “epidemic proportions,” adding that women who don’t experience a second bout of acne, especially around the chin and jawline, are the exception, not the rule.
-The American Academy of Dermatology has said adult cases are on the rise, and Balm’s own survey of 750 women revealed that 59% of 35- to 50-year-olds in the U.S. are dealing with a second surge of spots.
-Almost one in five of them said what they are experiencing is so bad, it makes them not want to leave the house.
+Adult acne has become so common, in fact, that a New York Times story on its rise reported that women who don’t experience a second bout of acne, especially around the chin and jawline, are the exception, not the rule.
+The American Academy of Dermatology has said adult cases are climbing, and Balm’s own survey of 750 women last year revealed that 59% of 35- to 50-year-olds in the U.S. are dealing with a second surge of spots.
+That number has likely gone up in the last couple of months, if tweets about pandemic and isolation-related breakouts are any indication.

 Meet Our Chief Derm and Go-To Expert for All Things Skincare

 “There’s this undercurrent of feelings of shame, feelings of guilt and feelings of worthlessness that can accompany [adult] acne,” says Matthew Traube, a California-based licensed clinical therapist who specializes in psychodermatology (a niche field focused on the psychological stress of dealing with skin issues).
 “It doesn’t happen to everyone, but it happens to a surprisingly large number of people.”